Brian Mulroney: Aftermath

-After politics (1993–present)
+After politics (1993–2024)

-Since leaving office, Mulroney has served as an international business consultant and remains a partner with the law firm Norton Rose.
-He currently sits on the board of directors of multiple corporations, including The Blackstone Group, Barrick Gold, Quebecor Inc., Archer Daniels Midland, Cendant Corp.
+After leaving office, Mulroney served as an international business consultant and was a partner with the law firm Norton Rose.
+He, up until his death in 2024, sat on the board of directors of multiple corporations, including the Blackstone Group, Barrick Gold, Quebecor Inc., Archer Daniels Midland, Cendant Corp.
 (New York), AOL Latin America, Inc. (New York), Cognicase Inc. (Montreal) and Acreage Holdings, one of the largest vertically integrated cannabis companies in the United States.
-He is a senior counselor to Hicks, Muse, Tate & Furst, a global private equity fund in Dallas, chairman of Forbes Global (New York), and was a paid consultant and lobbyist for Karl-Heinz Schreiber beginning in 1993.
-He is also chairman of various international advisory boards and councils for many international companies, including Power Corp.
+He was a senior counsellor to Hicks, Muse, Tate & Furst, a global private equity fund in Dallas, chairman of Forbes Global (New York), and was a paid consultant and lobbyist for Karl-Heinz Schreiber beginning in 1993.
+He was also chairman of various international advisory boards and councils for many international companies, including Power Corp.
 (Montreal), Bombardier (Montreal), the China International Trust and Investment Corp.
 (Beijing), J.P.
 Morgan Chase and Co.
 (New York), Violy, Byorum and Partners (New York), VS&A Communications Partners (New York), Independent Newspapers (Dublin) and General Enterprise Management Services Limited (British Virgin Islands).

 In 1998, Mulroney was accorded Canada's highest civilian honour when he was made a Companion of the Order of Canada.

 In 2003, Mulroney received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution at a ceremony in Montreal.
 The award was in recognition of his career in politics.